-These insurance policies cover the most common risks of excavation work.
+These insurance policies cover the most common risks of grading and excavation work.

 A general liability policy covers third-party liability claims, such as property damage caused by a backhoe.
 Bundle it with commercial property insurance in a business owner’s policy (BOP).

-Most states require workers’ comp for excavation businesses that have employees.
+Most states require workers’ comp for grading and excavation businesses that have employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.

-This insurance covers bodily injuries and property damage caused by excavation company vehicles.
+This insurance covers bodily injuries and property damage caused by grading and excavation company vehicles.
 Each state has its own requirements for auto liability coverage.

-Contractor's tools and equipment coverage helps pay for an excavation contractor’s equipment and tools if they are damaged, lost, or stolen.
+Contractor's tools and equipment coverage helps pay for a grading and excavation contractor’s equipment and tools if they are damaged, lost, or stolen.
 It's a type of inland marine insurance.

-Professional liability insurance covers legal costs when an excavation company is sued for a mistake or oversight.
+Professional liability insurance covers legal costs when a grading and excavation company is sued for a mistake or oversight.
 It's also called errors and omissions insurance (E&O).

-Insureon's licensed agents work with top-rated U.S. insurers to find coverage that fits your excavation business, whether you're a contractor, subcontractor, or employer.
+Insureon's licensed agents work with top-rated U.S. insurers to find coverage that fits your grading and excavation business, whether you're a contractor, subcontractor, or employer.